illmillrig/SurfaceAttach/README.txt

-Depedency graph node for calculating transforms along a nurbs surface.
+Dependency graph node for calculating transforms along a nurbs surface.